martijnd/start-coding-challenge/README.md

 Run `npm test` to run all tests in the project, or run `npm test <test-name>` to run a specific test.

 For example, while working on the `add` challenge, you can run `npm test add` to only tun the tests for that challenge.
 You'll know that your code is correct if the tests pass.

+## Contributing new coding challenges

+To contribute new challenges, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) file.